 Branding is important as consumers are much more likely to purchase from brands they recognize and trust.
 When people are aware of your brand, it also saves your place in industry.

-Branding is not only knowing the name of your brand but also to understand the qualities that makes your brand unique and compelling.
-Your content should be on the top of your customers head and set your brand to stay away from competitors.
+Branding is not only knowing the name of your brand but also to understand the qualities that make your brand unique and compelling.
+Your content should be on the top of your customers' head and set your brand to stay away from competitors.

 One of the best possible ways to achieve this is with content marketing.